-In accordance with Article 523 of the Belgian Companies Code, a member of the Board of Directors must give the other members prior notice of any agenda items in respect of which he or she has a direct or indirect conflict of interests of a financial nature with the Issuer.
+In accordance with article 7:96 of the Belgian Code of Companies and Associations, a member of the Board of Directors must give the other members prior notice of any agenda items in respect of which he or she has a direct or indirect conflict of interests of a financial nature with the Issuer.
+In addition, such member of the Board of Directors shall have the obligation to abstain from participating in the vote on the agenda item(s).